federicohaag/LinkedInScraping/README.md

 The file name will contain concatenated the current timestamp if the configuration was set as suggested.

 **Human Check by LinkedIn**

-If you scrape consequentially a lot of profiles (> 100) and especially during not common hours time, LinkedIn may prompt you a Captcha to check you are not a bot.
+If you scrape consequentially a lot of profiles (hundreds) and especially during not common hours time, LinkedIn may prompt you a Captcha to check you are not a bot.
 No panic!
 The script will detect it (please wait for it) and will ask you loud (**check your speakers are on**) to perform the check.

-After you complete the check, check that you are viewing the page at https://www.linkedin.com/feed/.
+After you complete the check, check that you are viewing the page at `https://www.linkedin.com/feed/`.
 If not, please immediatly navigate there.
 The script will detect it and will restart.
 No data should be loss.

 ## Search for profile url by name

+**This script is still not well documented and customizable**

 Open the input file `profiles_names.txt` and insert data as follows:
 `FirstName:::LastName:::KnownGraduationDate`